matheussantosspbr/projeto_comfica/readme.md

 cd app

-Casso a opção 1 não funcione, use a opção 2:
+Caso a opção 1 não funcione, use a opção 2:
 <!-- Casso a opção 1 não funcione, use a opção 2  -->
     Opção 1:
         php artisan migrate